 Spiritual formation is not something we do, it’s who we are.
 It is the care and nurture of our soul.
 We nurture our souls through:

-PRAYER: Opportunities are provided throughout the week for participation in Prayer groups and for individual meditative prayer on Wednesday evening from 5:30-6:30PM.
+PRAYER: Opportunities are provided throughout the week for participation in Prayer groups.

 SCRIPTURE AND STUDY: “Do not conform to the pattern of this world, but be transformed by the renewing of your mind.
 Then you will be able to test and approve what God’s will is–his good, pleasing and perfect will” (Romans 12:2).